aimug-org/alc-docs/main-docs/docs/dec-2024/showcase-and-mixer.md

 **Time: 6:40 - 7:25 PM**
 **Presenter: Karim Lalani**

-Join Karim Lalani for an in-depth exploration of edge computing capabilities using Gradio and Cloudflare, demonstrating how to build and deploy efficient AI applications at the edge.
+Join Karim Lalani for an in-depth exploration of edge computing capabilities using Gradio and Cloudflare.
+Learn how to build and deploy efficient AI applications at the edge through hands-on examples.
 Lab materials are available in our [documentation](/docs/dec-2024/gradio-edge-computing-lab) and [GitHub repository](https://github.com/aimug-org/austin_langchain/tree/main/labs/LangChain_111).

+Key topics include:
+- Building interactive web interfaces with Gradio
+- Deploying AI applications to Cloudflare's edge network
+- Real-time inference and processing
+- Live demonstration of edge computing capabilities

 ### 💻 Building a Full-Stack App in Five Days: Lessons Learned and Best Practices Pipelines
 **Time: 7:30 - 7:55 PM**
+**Presenter: Ricky Pirruccio**

-Join Ricky Pirruccio for an in-depth look at building a marina management system in just five days.
-Learn about rapid application development using Next.js, Supabase, and Cloudflare Workers.
+Join Ricky for an exciting demonstration of rapid application development as he showcases a marina management system built in just five days.
+Learn how modern tools and efficient workflows enable quick delivery of robust applications.
 Full presentation details available in our [documentation](/docs/dec-2024/full-stack-app-five-days).

 Key topics include:
-- Modern tech stack implementation
+- Modern tech stack: Next.js, TypeScript, and Supabase
 - Real-time features and email notifications
-- Development strategies and best practices
+- Authentication and data management
-- Live demonstration of the application
+- Live demonstration of the marina management system

 ##### Wrap-Up and Transition (7:55 - 8:00 PM)
 Brief closing remarks and transition to the after-party